ibm-cloud-docs/discovery-data/projects.md

 <!-- c/s help for the *Projects* page.
 Do not delete. -->

-A project is a convenient way to build and manage your {{site.data.keyword.discovery-data_long}} application.
+A project is a convenient way to build and manage your {{site.data.keyword.discoveryfull}} application.
 You can assign a **Project type** (`Document Retrieval`, `Conversational Search`, `Content Mining`, or `Custom`) and add data quickly by creating a collection, or reusing an existing one.
 After you have configured your project with enrichments and other improvement tools, you can choose which components you'd like to deploy.
 {: shortdesc}

 A sample project is available for you to explore and experiment with.
-For more information, see the [Getting started with {{site.data.keyword.discovery-data_short}} tutorial](/docs/discovery-data?topic=discovery-data-getting-started).
+For more information, see the [Getting started with {{site.data.keyword.discoveryshort}} tutorial](/docs/discovery-data?topic=discovery-data-getting-started).
 {: tip}

 To create a project: